ChrisDuffley/stationPlaylist/addoninternals.md

 * Press commands, and NVDA will respond by either opening a dialog or speaking what it did.
 * Announce status changes such as microphone status.
 The length and format of these messages (and other add-on messages) are controlled by message verbosity flag (in case verbosity is set to advanced, NVDA will shorten these announcements, which comes from a messages pool).
 A special case is announcing artist and title of the currently playing track automatically, for which object navigation is employed.
 This is necessary due to a broken option in Studio itself.
 * Find tracks.
-* Examine information in columns via Track Dial and/or Columns Explorer (Track Dial was deprecated in 2017).
+* Examine information in columns via Track Dial and/or Columns Explorer (Track Dial was removed in 2017).
 * Listen to progress of a library scan in the background.
 * Perform SPL Assistant gestures.
 * For 6.0 and later, manage broadcast profiles (we'll talk about broadcast profiles in configuration management section).
 * For 17.12 and later, respond to actions such as broadcast profile switches.

-For Creator and Track Tool, it will let you review column data.
+For Creator, Remote VT, and Track Tool, it will let you review column data, including playlist editor content in Creator and Remote VT.

 #### Extension points

 Introduced in NVDA 2017.4, an extension point is a notification system from NVDA that tells modules and functions to perform tasks when something happens.
 For example, the braille subsystem will load a different braille display if different configuration profiles specify this change, or a speech synthesizer can filter certain text from spoken messages before announcing it to users.

-There are three extension point types:
+There are four extension point types:

 * Action: a function can wait for something to happen, such as change of profiles, loading and saving settings and others, and act accordingly once an action takes place.
 * Decider: A data processor inside a script or a function can tell NVDA to continue processing data, such as passing a keystroke to remote system.
+A specialized version, called accumulating decider, is used to let all deciders participate in data processing such as handling command-line switches.
 * Filter: a speech processor can add, change, or remove texts before letting synthesizers announce the would-be spoken text.

 In SPL add-on, actions are used to notify modules of some action such as when Studio exits, broadcast profile switches and so on.
 There are two actions defined (in splactions module):